marweck/tomcat-launcher/README.md

         }
     }

+In this case, you creating an Embedded Tomcat 7 on port 8080 and with the context /app.

-Open your web browser to
+To access the running app, open your web browser to

     http://localhost:8080/app